• School Nomination

 About

-Student of the Year - Sustainability Advocate prize is for those who have demonstrated exceptional commitment and leadership in promoting sustainability within their school environment and beyond.
+Student of the Year - Sustainability Advocate category is for individuals who have demonstrated exceptional commitment and leadership in action by promoting a greener, more resilient future.
 Nominees must showcase a profound understanding of sustainability principles and have been actively engaged in activities that promote sustainable practices.
 These efforts may include organising sustainability-focused events, leading environmental clubs or initiatives, implementing eco-friendly practices within the school or advocating for sustainable policies, as a way to influence their peers and the wider community to move towards a more sustainable future.

 Entry Criteria